uthpalaherath/uthpalaherath.github.io/_posts/2025-12-17-Running-LLMs-on-a-HPC-cluster.md

 ## 1. Using the Ollama application

-The inferencing can be done either through the `ollama` application from Apptainer container or the `ollama` binary from the `conda` setup.
+The inferencing can be done either through the `ollama` application from the Apptainer container or the `ollama` binary from the `conda` setup.
 If you are using the `ollama` instance installed form `conda`, from any node on the cluster, you can run,

 ```shell